First Aid for Puppies

 You can use the same antibacterial soap that you use on your own hands.
 Or, you can purchase a specialty brand for dogs.
-Either will work – what is important is to flush out the wound with plenty of water and kill harmful germs with a mild antibacterial agent.
+Either will work – what is essential is to flush out the wound with plenty of water and kill harmful germs with a mild antibacterial agent.

 If they are not cleaned quickly, cuts can become infected: bacteria multiply very quickly!
 And, let’s face it – the types of things that dogs tend to cut themselves on are not completely sterile.
-Thorns, broken glass, other dogs’ teeth and rusted metal all can harbor some nasty germs.
+Thorns, broken glass, other dogs’ teeth, and rusted metal all can harbor some nasty germs.

 The final step – head to the vet.

-If your dog has a small cut and you have followed all of the steps above you can just keep a close eye on their wound at home until it heals.
-If it takes over a week to heal or starts to emit a foul odor or a discharge (like pus), then take your dog to the vet.
+If your dog has a small cut and you have followed all of the steps above you can keep a close eye on their wound at home until it heals.
+If it takes over a week to recover or starts to emit a foul odor or a discharge (like pus), then take your dog to the vet.

 Otherwise, they should be just fine, and running around joyfully again (and hopefully not getting into any more scrapes!) in no time.

 If your dog has a larger cut, then you should take them to the vet as a matter of course, once you have completed the steps above.
-Larger wounds may need to be sutured in order to help them to heal as quickly as possible.
-And, if the wound is very large, the vet will need to check that there has been no internal damage that requires surgery.
+Larger wounds may need to be sutured to help them to heal as quickly as possible.
+And, if the injury is very large, the vet will need to check that there has been no internal damage that requires surgery.

 Doggy first aid is easy when you know how!